Frequently Asked Questions

 The full details of Charter’s Broadband Expansion Plan, including the addresses and municipalities to be built out and the timeframes associated therewith, have been filed with the Public Service Commission as proprietary and confidential.
 Charter will share this confidential data with affected municipalities provided that the requesting entity enters into a Non-Disclosure Agreement with Charter.

-Elected officials who wish to contact Charter about executing a Non-Disclosure Agreement on behalf of a municipality and reviewing the Broadband Expansion Plan may reach out to the Broadband Program Office at [email protected] to be connected with Charter.
+Elected officials who wish to contact Charter about executing a Non-Disclosure Agreement on behalf of a municipality and reviewing the Broadband Expansion Plan may reach out to the ConnectALL Office at [email protected] to be connected with Charter.